How to Get Rid of Opossums in the Attic

 Exclusion

-If your property has a chicken coop, consider installing fencing or actively keeping live traps near the coop.
+If your property has a chicken coop, consider installing fencing or keeping live traps near the coop.
 Possums will consume both chickens and their eggs.

 Key Takeaways